rapidsai/rapids.ai/pip.md

 > <i class="fas fa-chevron-circle-right text-white"></i> Dask / Jupyter / Tornado 6.2 dependency conflicts can occur.
 Install jupyter-client 7.3.4 if the error below occurs:

-      behaviour is the source of the following dependency conflicts. jupyter-client 7.4.2 requires tornado>=6.2, but you have tornado 6.1 which is incompatible.
+      ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. jupyter-client 7.4.2 requires tornado>=6.2, but you have tornado 6.1 which is incompatible.